fidodogtraining/fidodogtraining.github.io/_classes/puppy-2.md

 such as ‘on your spot,’ ‘watch’ and ‘leave it.’
 We’ll also still have plenty of playtime to keep your pup’s socialization skills sharp!

-This class is only for graduates of our Puppy 1 class, and will prepare your dog for Basic 2
+This class is for graduates of our Puppy 1 class or puppies between 5-6 months old that have not had prior training and will prepare your dog for Basic 2